rectorphp/getrector-com/packages/blog/data/_posts/2020/2021-05-03-prefixed-rector-by-default.md

 <em class="fas fa-fw fa-check text-success fa-2x"></em>

 The ultimate problem with this setup is a terrible user experience [with hidden knowledge](@todo memory lock post).
-As a user I don't want to think about different names for the same package.
+As a user, I don't want to think about different names for the same package.
 Would you install `symfony/console` or `symfony/console-prefixed` based on conflicts on install?
 No.

 ## Single Distribution Package